 Mezcal is a spirit which is distilled from the agave plant and has a denomination of origin protecting production in Mexico.
 It can be made from a variety of different agave plants, and production techniques vary drastically from one producer to another.
 The agaves are firstly harvested at 8+ years and the pencas (leaves) are removed.
-The agave piña (heart, the soft centre) is then cooked in underground pits, if you are making ancestral or artisanal mezcal, and the sweet fibres are then crushed.
+The agave piña (heart, the soft centre) is then cooked in underground pits, if you are making ancestral or artisanal mezcal like what Dangerous Don uses, and the sweet fibres are then crushed.
 The crushed fibres and juices are then put into wooden tinas (vats) and left to naturally ferment.
-The fermented fibre and juice is then distilled twice in an abelique (still), Dangerous Don use copper abelique but there are a variety of different methods for distillation.
+The fermented fibre and juice is then distilled twice in an abelique (still), Dangerous Don uses copper abelique but there are a variety of different methods for distillation.
+Traditionally, mezcal can be infused with local fruits and other produce, such as Dangerous Don's destilado con café and destilado con mandarina, this is often done for special occasions and celebrations.
 Mezcal is sacred and one of the oldest distilled spirits in the Americas dating back over 500 years; the word 'mezcal' comes from the ancient Aztec language, Nahuatl, and means cooked agave.
 During colonial times, the Spanish banned the production of mezcal in order to promote the sale and consumption of their own imported beverages, creating a local underground production culture.
 The process is a real testament to the producer themselves and each family has their own secret techniques.
 Mexico is a country that has a rich and diverse ecosystem of flora and fauna, which is great for producers of mezcal.
 As consumers become more interested in sourcing, hand crafted products, and people behind brands, mezcal is becoming globally popular - it is an exciting time in this drinks category.